 So, you pay back the balance of the loan, plus interest and other charges at your next payday.

 A payday loan is okay, I suppose, in some instances if you had a serious problem that came up, a one-time type of thing.
 Maybe one of your children got in trouble and $500 would solve the problem for you – that’s a one-time occurrence with keeping in mind that your next payday is going to be $500 light, then with that understanding, perhaps it’s something that would help you, but in general, it’s an indication that you’re going down a wrong road financially.

 It’s an indication that you’ve got something fundamentally wrong in your finances and if you go to a payday loan store and get like $300, just remember that on your next payday, you’re going to be $300 less likely to be able to make ends meet than you are now, so I would advise you to look for a permanent solution and to find something that is a permanent solution to your financial troubles, because what usually happens is you can’t make the payment when your payday comes so you go to a different payday loan company to get money to make a payment to the other one and then the next time, you have the same problem so that’s kind of like a death spiral financially.

 Rather than going through that whole thing, you might want to consider some form of bankruptcy, like Chapter 7 or Chapter 13.
+As a well respected bankruptcy law firm Memphis, TN counts on, we can help guide you through your financial difficulties.
 Either one of those could solve your payday loan problems and solve them permanently if that’s what you choose to do.